Quentinchampenois/lsr/README.md

 This project will probably not be ready for production, however if you want to learn Rust or if you have knowledge and want to contribute on a little project, you are welcome !

+**Disclaimer**:
+This project is only for practicing and learning Rust language.
+Bad practices and inconsistencies may be present in project, the aim is to be able to detect them and fix it correctly.